-Total income (including other income) of CESC grew by 5.3% from ₹ 7,101 crore in 2020-21 to ₹ 7,479 crore in 2021-22 - reflecting improved demand conditions with shorter disruptions due to the Covid-19 pandemic, compared to last year.
+Total income (including other income) of CESC grew by from ₹ 7,101 crore in 2020-21 to ₹ 7,479 crore in reflecting improved demand conditions with shofter disruption due to the Covid-19 pandemic, compared to la Quear.
+CESC

 The Company's focus on controlling costs continued during the year.
 Operating and other expenses increased in 2021-22, primarily due to higher fuel costs and operational and maintenance expenses.
 In contrast, employee costs, depreciation and finance costs remained broadly stable, compared to the previous year.
-Total expenses increased by 6.6% from ₹ 6,711 crore in 2020-21 to ₹7,151 crore in 2021-22.
+Total expenses increased by 6.6% from ₹ 6,711 crore in 2020-21 to ₹ 7,151 crore in 2021-22.